 After stopping at the Yehliu Geopark, our tour bus took us to the PingXi area to see the amazing sky lanterns at the Shifen Old Streets.
-The Shifen Stop is still part of the KKDay tour package that we got, which I suggest you get because it’s super convenient and cool.
+The Shifen Stop is still part of the KKDay tour package that we got.
+I suggest that you get it because it’s super convenient and cool.
 Anyway, I am not exactly sure how far the two spots are because I dozed off immediately after the bus started moving.
-Edit: I did a quick research and found out that it was a 47-minute trip.
+(However, I later did a quick research and found out that it was a 47-minute trip.)
 So, yeah, I only woke up when the bus had completely stopped at the parking area and Ian was giving me the elbow.

 Before getting off the bus, the tour guide gave us some quick instructions and ordered all of us to be back in the same parking lot after an hour.
 Ready?
 Let’s go!